 Social, community and cultural engagement

 The diverse range of public-facing events that you may have organised or been part of is just one of the ways we share and exchange our research with people outside the University and we need to make sure they are counted.
 We at the Public Engagement Unit, look after the University's return for the social, community and cultural engagement section of the HE-BCI survey.
-Have you organised or been part of an event over Semester 1 2022/23 (1 August and 31 December 2022)?
+Have you organised or been part of an event between 1 January and 14 April 2023?
 If so, then now is the time to let us know about it to make sure it's counted in our return!

 If you have organised, been part of or delivered an event where: